Dodoma Region: Geography

-About 413,110 hectares, or 2.5 percent of Tanzania's 885,987 square kilometer mainland, are in the Region.
-The distribution of the region's area across the districts favors Chamwino DC (19.5%) and Chemba DC (18.5%) more than Mpwapwa DC (18.1%), Bahi DC (14.4%), Kondoa DC (13.5%), Kondoa TC (1.1%), Kongwa DC (9.8%), and Dodoma CC, which is last (6.2 percent).

-The Wami River Sub-Basin "extends from the semi-arid Dodoma Region to the humid inland swamps in the Morogoro Region to Saadani Village in the coastal Bagamoyo District", and the Kikuyu River also flows through the Region, flowing near the city of Dodoma itself.
-Protected areas include the Swaga Swaga Game Reserve.
+The Wami river sub-basin "extends from the semi-arid Dodoma Region to the humid inland swamps in the Morogoro region to Saadani village in the coastal Bagamoyo district".
+The Kikuyu River flows through the region, passing near the city of Dodoma.
+Protected areas include the Swaga Swaga game reserve.
 The region produces beans, seeds, grain, peanuts, coffee, tea, and tobacco.
 Cattle are also raised and marketed.
 A total of 220,989 hectares, or 5.44 percent of the region's 4,131,100 hectares of land, are covered by natural forest reserves.
 The majority of these natural forest reserves are in the Chamwino (100,391 hectares), Kondoa (37,199 hectares), Bahi (28,058 hectares), Mpwapwa (22,958 hectares), Kongwa (11,883 hectares), and Chemba regions (20,500 hectares).

 Climate

-Due to irregular and low rainfall, the Dodoma Region is primarily semi-arid.
-The most significant climatic characteristic in the area is rainfall.
-It occurs between November/December and April/May during a single rainy season.
-Usually, these storms bring strong rains that cause flash floods.
-In order for crops to thrive, about 60% of the rainwater runs off instead of soaking into the soil.
-The annual total of precipitation ranges from 500 to 800 mm.
-Although the temperature in the area varies depending on height, it typically ranges from around 15 °C in July to 30 °C in October.
-Additionally, there can be significant temperature changes between day and night, with scorching afternoons reaching temperatures of up to 35 °C and frigid nights reaching temperatures of around 10 °C.
+Due to irregular and low rainfall, the Dodoma region is primarily semi-arid.
+Rainfall in the region usually falls between November/December and April/May in a single rainy season.
+Often, storms bring strong rains that cause flash floods.
+The annual total precipitation ranges from 500 to 800 mm.
+Although the temperature in the area varies depending on elevation, it typically ranges from around 15 °C in July to 30 °C in October.
+There can be significant temperature changes between day and night, with afternoons reaching temperatures of up to 35 °C and nights reaching temperatures of around 10 °C.

 Economy

-In terms of socio-economic statistics, the Dodoma Region is ranked reasonably well.
-The region's Gross Domestic Product (GDP) was Tsh 2,635,574 million in 2015, and its GDP per capita was Tsh 1,188,343, according to the 2017 Tanzania Human Development Report (THDR).
-Dodoma received a Human Development Index1 (HDI) score of 0.479, placing it 17th out of 26 regions in mainland Tanzania.
+In terms of socio-economic statistics, the Dodoma region is ranked reasonably well.
+The region's gross domestic product (GDP) was Tsh 2,635,574 million in 2015, and GDP per capita was Tsh 1,188,343 according to the 2017 Tanzania human development report (THDR).
+Dodoma received a human development index1 (HDI) score of 0.479, placing it 17th out of 26 regions in mainland Tanzania.
 Tanzania's mainland has an average HDI score of 0.614.
-The life expectancy in Dodoma was 64.4 years longer than it was on the Tanzanian mainland (61.7 years).
+The life expectancy in Dodoma was 64.4 years; longer than average for the Tanzanian mainland (61.7 years).